Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

     # Training with the DDP Spawn strategy using 4 cpu processes
     trainer = Trainer(strategy="ddp_spawn", accelerator="cpu", devices=4)

-.. note:: Additionally, you can pass your custom training type plugins to the ``strategy`` argument.
+.. note:: Additionally, you can pass your custom strategy to the ``strategy`` argument.

 .. code-block:: python